appveyor/website/src/docs/appveyor-enterprise/index.md

 * Comment to trigger ToC generation
 {:toc}

-<p style="color:red;font-weight:bold;">Note about this beta release - it's not intended for installing on production environment.</p>
+<p class="new-feature">Note about this beta release - it's not intended for installing on production environment.</p>

 ## Introduction